-The goal of this trial is to assess whether cannabis medicines can enhance the quality of life for adults with advanced cancer, particularly by improving appetite and appetite-related symptoms.
+The goal of this program of work is to assess whether cannabis medicines can enhance the quality of life for adults with advanced cancer, particularly by improving appetite and appetite-related symptoms.
 The program consists of two stages and will play a critical role in helping to answer important questions about safety, efficacy, dosage and frequency, side effects, and what the best delivery mode might be for people with palliative care needs.
 This trial is led by UNSW and Professor Meera Agar in collaboration with researchers from several universities and clinical centres.

 It is separate to the Medicinal Cannabis Compassionate Use Scheme which is administered by the NSW Department of Communities and Justice.

 Stage 1 (Phase I/II) trial

 The first stage of the trial aimed to enrol up to 30 participants with advanced cancer and took place at Sacred Heart Health Service, St Vincent’s Hospital, Sydney.

-A cannabis flower bud produced by Bedrocan BV®, a medicinal cannabis company in the Netherlands, is being used in the first part of the trial.
+A cannabis flower bud produced by Bedrocan BV®, a medicinal cannabis company in the Netherlands, was used in Stage 1.
 This is the first time in Australia that a vaporised cannabis flower bud has been used in a clinical trial to develop a better understanding of how it may provide relief to adult cancer patients in the final stages of life.

 Participants were administered increasing doses of the vaporised cannabis flower bud (Bedrobinol® approximately 13.5% delta-9-tetrahydrocannabinol(THC)) one hour before meals three times a day for a period of seven days,unless side effects occurred.
 Participants had blood samples taken at multiple time points up to four hours following each morning dose to determine the concentration of the drug in the blood.
 They were also asked to complete questionnaires and a daily food record to monitor the effect on appetite, mood and other factors.
 The study findings are being finalised for publication.

 Stage 2 (Phase IIb) trial